 I used a cardboard bike box which I picked up free of charge from Evans Cycles .
 We flew from Romania to London on Wizz Air and then across to Bangkok with Etihad.
 From Bangkok an internal Air Asia flight took us to Phuket.

 Both of the above budget airlines ask you to purchase a sports goods ticket for your bike box at about £10.
-Etihad allow a bike as part of checked baggage.
+Etihad allows a bike as part of checked baggage.

 Race Week and Check In

 I had a little under a month in Thailand to get ready for the race.
 Most of this we spent in Chiang Mai before we flew south to the humidity of Phuket the week before the race.
 I would definitely recommend a week at least to acclimatize yourself to the tropical heat.

 In the final week before the race things weren’t clear in regard to on-course nutrition and the course wasn’t overlayed onto a google map.
 I assumed this was because it was a first race for both organiser and Ironman.

 The reason became clear when only a few days before the race the bike course was updated and it showed us going up and over a foot bridge twice.

 The course was similar to previous years and the run course used a two lap loop that utilised the aid stations in both directions.

 This was my first race outside the UK or Australia and I wasn’t sure on how these races would unfold.